 4. To be is to be true and not to be is to be false; for example, for someone to be a geometer is for this to be true of her, while not to be a geometer is for this not to be true of her.
 This is being true or alethic being, after the word aletheia.

-We need to note several things about these distinctions.
+There are several things to note about these distinctions.
 First of all, each is a distinctive way of being as such.8 Each of these ways of being is being without qualification, for “being, spoken of simply, is meant in more than one way” (Met.
 VI.2 1026a33).9 Moreover, when addressing an individual being, each sense of being accounts for its being as a whole in a particular respect: being 1 kg accounts for the whole being, insofar as it has weight; a marathon runner (i.e., a being in-potency) is a being considered as a whole, insofar as her body structure, metabolism, training, planning, social relationships (e.g., support networks, membership in the event of the race), perseverance, and goals make her ready to run a marathon.

 Second, Aristotle describes the four different ways of being as different in kind: they do not share an underlying being or class, and they are irreducible to one another (Met.
 V.28 1024b10–17).10 As Wieland argues, “Aristotle recognizes a plurality of systems of principles, which lie unconnected side by side, and cannot be reduced in their turn to a common higher principle.”11 There are four distinct pillars of ontology.
 This is to say that each is sufficient to describe a way of being entirely: only the being of activity accounts for a being insofar as it is active; no other way of being describes or explains how things are true.